ThiagoToledoPHP/connection/README.md

 It has tests in [PHPUnit](https://phpunit.de/), treatment with different versions of PHP and exception handling.

 To check the quality of the source code of the class, was introduced to the service configuration [Code climate]( https://codeclimate.com ) to the project .
-The code is checked by the project [PHP Mess Detector](https://phpmd.org/) further increasing the reliability of the class.
+The code is checked by the project [PHP Mess Detector](https://phpmd.org/), [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer) using [PSR1](http://www.php-fig.org/psr/psr-1/) and [PSR2](http://www.php-fig.org/psr/psr-2/) Standards further increasing the reliability of the class.

 **Example 1 - Silent mode:**